 - Peripatetic Lessons

 At Brightlingsea, we also offer a range of peripatetic lessons which are held during school time.
 These include: flute, clarinet, violin, guitar, recorder and singing.
-Following a Rock Steady assembly, we have recently shown an interest in Band-It! lessons which will open peripatetic lessons up to more children at a reduced cost.
-All the peripatetic lessons are paid for by parents, with many pupils making use of the offers available for LAC and PP.
+We also offer Rocksteady lessons for pupils in Reception through to Year 6, where children perform as a band on a termly basis.
+All instrumental lessons are paid for by parents, with many pupils making use of the offers available for LAC and PP.